kubeshop/testkube-docs/docs/articles/ha.md

 ## Caveats

-- The agent under the current architeture can only run as a single instance.
+- The agent under the current architecture can only run as a single instance.
-  Coordinating multiple replicas would require implementing leader election, but electing a new leader would mostly likely take longer then spawning a new pod on a different node and reconnecting.
+  Coordinating multiple replicas would require implementing leader election, but electing a new leader would mostly likely take longer than spawning a new pod on a different node and reconnecting.
 - The operator can only run as a single instance, but it is responsible for running a periodic reconciliation process which at most could be delayed while